genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_password_authentication.md

 * `sessionTimeoutMins` specifies the time to wait (in minutes) before logging out an idle session with a user client.
 A user client may very well be answering heartbeats but at the same time being idle (i.e. not using the platform).
 Default: 30 minutes
 * `expiryCheckMins` specifies the time interval (in minutes) used to check for idle sessions in the system.
 Default: 5 minutes.
 * `maxSimultaneousUserLogins` specifies the maximum number of concurrent, active sessions a user can maintain.
 Once this limit has been reached, the user cannot log in again until another session has been logged out.
-If the specified value is zero, is not defined, or is not a positive integer, then any number of sessions is permitted.
+If the value zero is not defined, or is not a positive integer, then any number of sessions is permitted.
 Default: 0.

 ```kotlin
 security {